cyrialize/traversy-mvc-app/readme.md

 # Setting it up on Linux

-See the [other repo](https://github.com/cyrialize/traversy-mvc) for full set up steps.
+See the [other repo](https://github.com/cyrialize/traversy-mvc) for the full set up steps.

 Change the section you added in `etc/apache2/apache2.conf` to the following:
 ```